 Below you will the answer of after b com which course is better:

-After the B Com course, you have several options, you can go for the job but if you want to study further so you can choose any one option which is given below.
-These all options are very popular if you take them seriously then they can take you to next level in your life.
+After the B Com course, you have several options, you can go for the job but if you want to study further you can choose any one option which is given below.
+These options are very popular if you take them seriously then they can take you to the next level in your life.